marc136/whitebot/README.md

-This branch contains the blog used to describe the project whitebot
+This branch contains the blog used to describe the project whitebot.

+The blog is located at [http://marc136.github.io/whitebot/](http://marc136.github.io/whitebot/).